Tibet national football team: 2018 ConIFA World Football Cup

 For the first time in its history, the Tibetan selection participated in the ConIFA World Football Cup in 2018 by qualifying with the wild card.

+2023 CONIFA Asia Cup

+Tibet participated in the CONIFA Asia Cup in 2023.
+They lost 5-4 to Hmong FF in their first match, and then lost 3-1 to Tamil Eelam in their next match, which would get them eliminated.
+However, they qualified for the CONIFA World Cup 2024.

 Current squad

-The following players were called up to the squad for the 2018 ConIFA World Football Cup in London.
+The following players were called up to the squad for the 2025 Conifa Asian Football Cup in London.